Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body using high frequency sound waves.

 - Examining many of the body’s internal organs, including the heart, liver, gallbladder, spleen, pancreas, kidneys, and bladder

-- Show movement of internal tissues and organs, enable physicians to see blood flow and heart valve functions
+- Showing movement of internal tissues and organs, enable physicians to see blood flow and heart valve functions

-- Evaluate superficial structures, such as the thyroid gland and scrotum (testicles)
+- Evaluating superficial structures, such as the thyroid gland and scrotum (testicles)

 How should I prepare for an Ultrasound?

 - Depending on the type of ultrasound exam you have, you will be asked to:

 - Refrain from eating or drinking for up to 12 hours before your appointment, or